-3.1 If a community or voluntary-controlled school receives more on-time applications than there are places available, places will be offered in priority order according to the oversubscription criteria as follows:
+3.1 If a community or voluntary-controlled school receives more on-time applications than there are places available, places will be offered in priority order according to the oversubscription criteria.
+If a school is not oversubscribed, all applicants will be offered.